Combined Presentations

 Hybrid accounts integrate physical and monetary data within a single table structure.
 The SEEA Central Framework describes hybrid accounts for environmental protection expenditure that show both monetary expenditure and associated physical outcomes (e.g., tonnes of pollutants removed)[13].
 For ocean accounting, hybrid accounts might show investment in coastal protection infrastructure alongside physical measures of coastal erosion or protection.

 Extended supply and use tables incorporate physical flows alongside monetary transactions.
 The SEEA EA describes how physical supply and use tables for ecosystem services can be linked to monetary supply and use tables, enabling analysis of the physical basis of economic activity[14].
 For the ocean economy, this approach reveals the material throughput underlying economic output.
-The supply and use framework in TG-3.3 Economic Activity provides the basis for this integration.
+The supply and use framework in TG-3.3 Economic Activity Relevant to the Ocean provides the basis for this integration.

 Linking ecosystem services to economic activity